Basis Scaling and Double Pruning for Efficient Inference in Network-Based Transfer Learning: Methodology

 with $\mathbf{S} \in \mathbb{R}^{r \times r}$ a diagonal matrix of $\mathbf{s}$.
 When $\mathbf{S} = \mathbf{I}$, (\ref{eq:original_conv}) and (\ref{eq:factorized_scaled_conv}) are identical.
 Using (\ref{eq:factorized_scaled_conv}), we can decompose the convolutional layer into two consecutive layers (Fig. \ref{fig:conv_decomposition}).
 The first layer is a regular convolutional layer with $\mathbf{U}$ as the convolutional weights and no bias.
 The second layer is the BasisScalingConv layer comprising $\mathbf{s}$, $\overline{\mathbf{V}}^\mathrm{T}$, and $\mathbf{b}$. $\overline{\mathbf{V}}^\mathrm{T}$ is used as the convolutional weights to transform the outputs from the previous layer back to the original space.
-Only $\mathbf{s}$ is trainable in the decomposed layers.
+Only $\mathbf{s}$ is trainable in the decomposed layers during transfer learning.
 When $\mathbf{s}$ is updated in each step (batch), each scalar in $\mathbf{s}$ rescales the corresponding row in $\overline{\mathbf{V}}^\mathrm{T}$.
 In fact, the scaling of the basis can be viewed as basis fine-tuning for improving accuracy.
-Instead of using (\ref{eq:factorized_scaled_conv}) as a single convolutional layer with $\mathbf{U} \mathbf{S} \overline{\mathbf{V}}^\mathrm{T}$ as the kernel, dividing into two layers reduces the number of weights and thus computational complexity after the basis vectors are pruned.
-Although more weights are introduced before pruning, as compact SVD is used, the increase in the total number of weights is less than 22\% with our tested models.
+Instead of using (\ref{eq:factorized_scaled_conv}) as a single convolutional layer with $\mathbf{U} \mathbf{S} \overline{\mathbf{V}}^\mathrm{T}$ as the kernel, dividing into two layers reduces the number of weights and thus the computational complexity after the basis vectors are pruned.